NYCiSchoolCS/think-python/Exercises/Unit2.md

 ## Print a Grid
 Based on Exercise 3.5 in Think Python

-Write a function called `print_grid` that takes a width and draws a 4x4 grid of that width and height 2.
+Write a function called `print_grid` that takes a width and draws a 4x4 grid of cell with the given width and height 2.

 Sample code and output:
 ```
-def def print_grid(width):
+def print_grid(width):
     #Your code here

 print_grid(3)